RSE KS2: Respecting myself and others

 - The questions from the film – What is respect?
 Why do some people hate others because they are different?
 Why is being gay an insult?

-- Definitions and ideas of what respect means to them.
+- Ideas of what respect means to them.

 - Questions generated directly (possibly anonymously as in these films) during the lesson, from your pupils.